solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     }
     ```

+-   `run()`: This function sets the environment for running the proposal.
+It sets `addresses`, `primaryForkId`, and `timelock` and calls `super.run()` to run the proposal lifecycle.
+In this function, `primaryForkId` is set to `sepolia` for running the proposal.
+Next, the `addresses` object is set by reading the `addresses.json` file.
+The `addresses` contract state is persisted across forks using `vm.makePersistent()`.
+The timelock is set using `setTimelock` for simulating the proposal and checking on-chain calldata.

+    ```solidity
+    function run() public override {
+        // Create and select the sepolia fork for proposal execution primaryForkId = vm.createFork("sepolia");
+        vm.selectFork(primaryForkId);

+        // Set the addresses object by reading addresses from the json file setAddresses(
+            new Addresses(
+                vm.envOr("ADDRESSES_PATH", string("addresses/Addresses.json"))
+            )
+        );

+        // Make the 'addresses' state persist across the selected fork vm.makePersistent(address(addresses));

+        // Set the timelock; this address is used for proposal simulation and checking on-chain proposal state setTimelock(addresses.getAddress("PROTOCOL_TIMELOCK"));

+        // Call the run function of the parent contract 'Proposal.sol' super.run();
+    }
+    ```

 -   `simulate()`: This function executes the proposal actions outlined in the `build()` step.
 It performs a call to `_simulateActions` from the inherited `TimelockProposal` contract.
 Internally, `_simulateActions()` simulates a call to Timelock [scheduleBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L291) and [executeBatch](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/TimelockController.sol#L385) with the calldata generated from the actions set up in the build step.

     ```solidity